 © Wittelsbacher Ausgleichsfonds

-Visits are only possible within a guided tour with limited capacity.
+Visits to Hohenschwangau Castle are only possible within a guided tour with limited capacity.

 Unfortunately there is no elevator in Hohenschwangau Castle.
 Please note, that a total of 90 steps must be overcome during the tour.

 If you have a hearing impairment, please inform your castle guide before your tour, and you will then receive the tour text in written form.
 The guide text is available in diferrent languages.

 ► Summer opening time: March 23rd to October 15th

 daily between 9 a.m. - 5 p.m.

 ► Winter opening time: October 16th to March 22nd